 Clear Explorer history when this folder is locked

-If this option is selected, then Folder Guard will attempt to erase the history information related to the protected folder that is kept by Windows Explorer.
+If this option is selected, then, after locking the folder, Folder Guard will also attempt to erase the history information related to the protected folder that is kept by Windows Explorer.
 Note that this option does not remove all traces of the protected folder from the computer.
 Also, other applications may remember this folder in their own history lists.